geddy/js-styleguide/README.md

 ### Notes

-1. Variable/method names in all lowercase with underscores SHOULD NOT be used unless mimicking another API.
+1. Variable/method names in all lowercase with underscores (AKA 'snake-case') SHOULD NOT be used unless mimicking another API.
+Object-keys received in snake-case from JSON-parsed API-data may be used as-is, but conversion to camel-case is preferred if possible.

     -   Incorrect:

             wizard_hat, vorpal_blade